 This will give you far more comfort when filming using a tripod – and if it’s a little higher no problem, you can just reduce the height, so always look higher than your standing height than lower.

 The centre post is a leg that runs through the middle of the tripod and this allows you to increase or decrease the height.
-The center post is decent to have if you are using a lightweight camera, but if you are using some heavier camera gear it’s best to opt for one without a center post.
+The centre post is decent to have if you are using a lightweight camera, but if you are using some heavier camera gear it’s best to opt for one without a centre post.

 This is the part that holds the camera to stabilise it.
 There are a variety of heads, but the most common are ball-heads, pan-tilt heads and gimbal (less common).
 This is the most essential piece of equipment.
 It keeps your camera fixed securely.